stats60/stats60.github.io/index.md

 **Source code**: Source code and related files for most class demos are available at https://github.com/psych10/psych10.

 Follow the links at the top of the page for more information about the course.

+Thanks to [Datacamp](https://www.datacamp.com/) for providing full access to their entire course curriculum!